 Palestinian refugees rally in Sweden over denial of right to asylum.

-He said several refugees, including elderly refugees and persons with special needs, have been staying in the country for over 12 years.
+Hundreds of families coming from the Gaza Strip, the West Bank, and the diaspora have reportedly been threatened with deportation in Sweden.
+Several refugees, including elderly refugees and persons with special needs, have been staying in the country for over 10 years.
 Dozens of children have also been born in the country.

 Over recent years, thousands of Palestinian refugees have been denied asylum in several European countries and received immediate deportation orders.